More than just Bluegrass and barbecue, online colleges in Tennessee are helping the state make a name for itself in higher education.

-The state’s initiative “Drive to 55” aims to increase the number of Tennesseans with an associates or bachelor’s degree to 55% by 2025.
+The state’s initiative “Drive to 55” aims to increase the number of Tennesseans with an associate or bachelor’s degree to 55% by 2025.
 The goal is to expand college access and prepare students for the workforce, thereby improving economic development state-wide.

-Tennessee’s dedication to education is also evident in its excellent catalog of colleges, outstanding online learning opportunities and generous financial aid packages.
+Tennessee’s dedication to education is also evident in its excellent catalog of colleges, outstanding online learning opportunities, and generous financial aid packages.

 Overview of Higher Education in Tennessee